Jack Warner (actor): Film

 Warner's first film was The Dummy Talks (1943), in which he had the lead role.
 He had a support role in The Captive Heart (1946), a successful film.
 Also successful were Hue and Cry and Dear Murderer (both 1947).
 Warner was the patriarch of the Huggett family in Holiday Camp (1947) which was a big hit.
 He played a policeman in It Always Rains on Sunday (1947), and was another family man in the comedy Easy Money (1948).

 He was in a war film, Against the Wind (1948), and starred in a thriller, My Brother's Keeper (1948).
 The Huggett family had been so well received in Holiday Camp that production company Gainsborough Pictures decided to give them their own series, so Warner was seen in Here Come the Huggetts (1948), Vote for Huggett (1949) and The Huggetts Abroad (1949).
 He was one of several names in Train of Events and played the governor of a borstal institution in Boys in Brown (both 1949).

 Warner was by now established as one of the most popular British actors in the country.
-His stock rose further when he played PC George Dixon in The Blue Lamp (1950), the most successful film at the box office that year.
+His stock rose further when he played PC George Dixon pursuing young hoodlum Dirk Bogarde in The Blue Lamp (1950), the most successful film at the box office that year.
 One observer predicted, "This film will make Jack the most famous policeman in Britain."

 Warner performed in a comedy Talk of a Million (1951) and a thriller Valley of Eagles (1951).
 He had a small part in Scrooge (1951) then played a policeman again in Emergency Call (1952).
 He was one of several stars in Meet Me Tonight (1952) and returned to comedy for Those People Next Door (1953).
 He was top-billed in The Square Ring and The Final Test (both 1953).
 In the POW film Albert R.N.
 (1953) he was billed beneath Anthony Steel.

 Additional thrillers followed: Bang!
 You're Dead (1954) and Forbidden Cargo (1954).
 He co-starred in the Hammer film version of The Quatermass Xperiment (1955) and had a cameo-like supporting role as the police superintendent in the 1955 Ealing Studios black comedy The Ladykillers.

 Even with his success that followed in television, Warner performed in the occasional film such as Now and Forever (1956), Home and Away (1956), Carve Her Name with Pride (1958) and Jigsaw (1962).
-His last film appearance was in Dominique (1978).
+His last film appearance was in Dominique (1979).